joycodes/joycodes/README.md

 <h3> &nbsp;👩🏾‍💻 About Me </h3>

-I am a graduate of Software Engineering from Moringa School with a background in International Business Administration from United States International University - Africa  💃 Currently working as fullstack developer.
+I am a graduate of Software Engineering from Moringa School with a background in International Business Administration from, United States International University - Africa  💃 Currently working as a full-stack developer.

 <br>